Karunamon/tkwaremmb/content/post/social-justice-censorship.md

 I'll ask my earlier question again: Who does the silencing of a bigoted author actually help?

-Does it help LGBT's in any conceivable way?
+Does it help LGBTs in any conceivable way?
 Well, the author is still going to be a massive bigot, he's still going to sell his books to other bigots (maybe just not at a dying bookseller), the other bigots are not going to be any less bigoted without his words, and now he has a legitimate case that his opponents think he's so dangerous he shouldn't be heard!

 The answer is an obvious "no".